My Heart, My Heart

 The jars are displayed on illuminated shelves.
 These are usually set up in our beautiful sky-and-cloud tent, but can also be adapted to small, intimate indoor spaces, such as lifts, beach huts, broom cupboards, or any other small spaces or hidden corners.

-Audiences engage with the installation one-to-one or in small groups of two to three - the whole experience takes about five minutes.
-The installation offers moments of beauty, calm, contemplation, respite, reflection and reassurance.
+Audiences engage with the installation one-to-one or in small groups of two to four - the whole experience takes about five minutes.
+The installation offers moments of beauty, calm, contemplation, respite, reflection, reassurance and fun.

 The installation is suitable for children (5+) and offers wheelchair access, captions and audio description.

 Created by Adie Mueller & Trui Malten.
 Performance: Adie Mueller.
 Design: Trui Malten.
 Artistic Mentoring: Peader Kirk & Caroline Wright.
 Producer: Chas de Swiet.